-It’s always better to pay for something out of money you’ve earned that from money you’ve borrowed, particularly if you have bad credit.
+It’s always better to pay for something out of the money you’ve earned that from the money you’ve borrowed, particularly if you have bad credit.
 However, life sometimes deals us with unpleasant surprises like funeral bills, medical expenses, or the car breaking down that we can’t foresee.
 Sometimes, it’s too difficult to avoid.

 Before you do take out an instalment loan, ask yourself these four questions…